-[This structure is not rigid, and can be adapted depending on what you’re needing (and even thrown out if, for example, you are dealing with a crisis and need different, more immediate resources/support) ]
+[(This structure is not rigid, and can be adapted depending on what you’re needing (and even thrown out)]

-- Body sensation, breath and movement/posture (and what the body desires to do when the conscious mind stops trying to make things happen), expressing defensive responses and calming and soothing them, and engaging the 5 senses (touch, taste, smell, sound, sight)
+Body sensation, breath and movement/posture (and what the body desires to do when the conscious mind stops trying to make things happen), expressing defensive and mobilizing responses as well as calming and soothing the body, and engaging the 5 senses (touch, taste, smell, sound, sight)